Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 • Introducing yourself and showcasing your relevant qualifications

-• Highlighting your relevant experience and skills
+• A summary of your relevant experience and skills

 • A statement of your interest in the position and the company

-• Providing a professional closing and your contact details
+• A closing and contact information

 Dear [Hiring Manager’s Name],

-I am writing to express my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-Being highly skilled and experienced individual in [Your profession] I think I’d be a great fit for this position.
+I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+I am highly skilled and experienced individual in [Your profession] I believe that I’d be an ideal candidate for this position.

 Thank you for taking a look at my application.
-I look forward to receiving your feedback.
+I am looking forward to receiving your feedback.

 Sincerely,